 Bedtime Routines: Don’t Fall Behind

-Autumn: the season that brings us crisp air, colorful leaves, and a chance to recapture that lost hour surrendered with last spring’s shift to Daylight Savings Time.
+Autumn: the season that brings us crisp air, colorful leaves, and a chance to recapture that lost hour surrendered with last spring’s shift to Daylight Saving Time.
 Gaining that hour can be a treat for many, but a trial for parents of young kids whose habits and body clocks don’t seem to care what time of day it is.

 Sleep expert Dr. Heidi Connolly says good bedtime routines can help kids adjust to time or schedule changes while supporting their overall growth and development.
-She cites a recent study
+She cites a study

 , published in the journal Pediatrics